sofiasawczenko/sofiasawczenko/README.md

 ###

 ### Experience
 I'm currently diving into the world of Data Science.
-Here are a few highlights from my journey so far:

 ### Volunteer Work
 Mentor at **Programadoras de Vidas for Girls**, where I help high school girls explore and learn about technology.